ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-textarea/readme.md

 - An `element-id` attribute is necessary to allow the textarea to be associated with a label element
 - A `name` attribute needs to be set to be submitted to the server when the form is submitted.

+## Technical Note: SSR Considerations

+The Ontario Textarea component is compatible with server-side rendering (SSR) and behaves predictably based on its props.
+It supports multilingual content through the `language` prop and optional UI enhancements like `<ontario-hint-text>` and `<ontario-hint-expander>`.

+If `hintText`, `caption`, or `hintExpander` are provided as JSON strings, they are parsed during `componentWillLoad()` into internal objects used during rendering.

+> **Note for SSR:**
+> Global language change events like `setAppLanguage` and `headerLanguageToggled` are only available in the browser after hydration.
+To ensure the correct language is applied during SSR, explicitly set the `language` prop.

+- If `elementId` is not passed, a UUID is generated at runtime.
+To prevent hydration mismatches between server and client, you should explicitly pass a stable `elementId`.
+  > Provide the `name` prop to avoid runtime console warnings.
+  > Set `language="en"` or `language="fr"` explicitly for consistent SSR output.

 <!-- Auto Generated Below -->

 ## Properties